agrc/group-two-automation/readme.md

 1. David is requesting help with dispatch data sets
 2. Mike's boundary stuff seems like it could use some assistive automation
+1. Vista Ballot Area Updates
+   1. The process happens around 29 times a year plus the extras from the organized counties
+   2. Might happen a lot more in 2020 with redistricting
+   3. would like to automate proposed edits to live propogation (forklift?)
+   4. tools to help validate data, topology checks, visual checks, validate vista id's
+   5. can be built as a pro addin

 ### Plan an implementation for automatable processes